 The Second Chance or Else (SCORE) program provides nonviolent street-level drug dealers in prime hotspots an opportunity to rescue themselves from a lifetime of crime.
 Upon accepting this one-time offer of help from the Mobile Police Department, the selected individuals receive guidance and support from community leaders as they complete their education, support their families, and end their drug use.

-The opportunity is strictly at the discretion of the Mobile Police Chief Lawrence Battiste, Commander Curtis Graves of the Office of Strategic Initiatives for the police department, and James Dixon, administrator of the Fatherhood Initiative at the Mobile County Health Department.
-Candidates receive a letter from Chief Battiste if they are deemed qualified.
+The opportunity is strictly at the discretion of the police chief, the commander of the Office of Strategic Initiatives for the police department, and the administrator of the Fatherhood Initiative at the Mobile County Health Department.
+Candidates receive a letter from the chief if they are deemed qualified.
 The safety of the public and the record of the individual are the top considerations.

 Once accepted into the program, Graves and Dixon work with the candidates on behavior change.
 The candidates must stop using drugs.
 They must stop selling drugs.
 They must complete their high school education, work full time and support their families.
 Most candidates complete the one-year program successfully and their arrest is waived.
 Some may need additional time and help after the one year, and that is provided.